-India’s coronavirus caseload crosses 4 million
+India coronavirus caseload crosses 4M, stretching resources

 In Uttar Pradesh, India’s most populous state with a limited health care system, the situation is already grim.
 With a total 253,175 cases and 3,762 deaths, the heartland state is staring at an inevitable surge and with the shortage of hospital beds and other health infrastructure.

-Sujata Prakash, a nurse in the state’s capital Lucknow, has recently tested positive for the coronavirus.
+Sujata Prakash, a nurse in the state capital Lucknow, has recently tested positive for the coronavirus.
 But the hospital ward where she worked diligently refused her admission because there was no empty bed.
 She waited for over 24 hours outside the surgical ward, sitting on patients’ chairs, before she was allotted one.

 “The government can shower flower petals on the hospitals in the name of corona warriors, but can’t the administration provide a bed when the same warrior needs one,” said Prakash’s husband, Vivek Kumar.